VictorEijkhout/make-support-files/README.md

 The `DIR,INC,LIB` variables are generated both with `TACC_`  and `LMOD_` prefix.

-Setting `MODULEPATH` completely overrides this mechanism: this is the fully explicit location for the `.lua` file.
+Setting `MODULEDIRSET` completely overrides this mechanism: this is the fully explicit location for the `.lua` file.

 ## CMake discoverability